mike-babb/seattle_streets/README.md

 https://data-seattlecitygis.opendata.arcgis.com/datasets/783fd63545304bdf9d3c5f2065751614_0/explore

 These are the streets in and near the City of Seattle.
-This dataset appears to be updated frequently, so I saved the version I downloaded into the [/data](/data/Street_Network_Database_SND_5117857036965774451.gpkg) of this repo.
+This dataset appears to be updated frequently, so I saved the version I downloaded into the [/data](/data/Street_Network_Database_SND_5117857036965774451.gpkg) folder of this repo.
 I downloaded a copy of the street network dataset on 2024/11/09 at 5:20 PM.

 # The technique
-Finding discontinuities in Seattle streets is spread across three Jupyter notebooks with two notebooks containing additional analysess.
+Finding discontinuities in Seattle streets is spread across three Jupyter notebooks with two notebooks containing additional analyses.
 * [step_01_import_export_street_data.ipynb](/code/step_01_import_export_street_data.ipynb)
 * [step_02_export_nodes_seattle_streets.ipynb](/code/step_02_export_nodes_seattle_streets.ipynb)
 * [step_03_find_discontinuities.ipynb](/code/step_03_find_discontinuities.ipynb)
 * [step_04_prepare_graphs_and_states.ipynb](/code/step_04_prepare_graphs_and_states.ipynb)
 * [step_05_drawn_an_nx_graph.ipynb](/code/step_05_drawn_an_nx_graph.ipynb)

-In `step 01`, the downloaded street network data is loaded as GeoPandas GeoDataFrame and I perform some moderate data clean up. `Step 02` features additional data pre-processing and the creation of the city sections as seen in the figure above.
+In `step 01`, the downloaded street network data is loaded as a GeoPandas GeoDataFrame and I perform some moderate data clean up. `Step 02` features additional data pre-processing and the creation of the city sections as seen in the figure above.
 After removing certain types of roads and roads within the City of Seattle, the count of segments decreases from ~34K to ~27K across 2,497 unique roads.
-In this case, a unique road includes both the road name, the road type, and direction prefix or suffix.
-In this case, `W GALER ST != GALER ST != E GALER ST`. `Step 03` features the identification of disconnected streets and the creation of segments joining the disconnected streets.
+In this case, a unique road includes both the road name, the road type, and direction prefix or suffix: `W GALER ST != GALER ST != E GALER ST`. `Step 03` features the identification of disconnected streets and the creation of segments joining the disconnected streets.
 These data are saved to a geopackage.
 In `step 04`, I conduct a series of analyses to better understand the distribution of created streets.
 In particular, I create a histogram of the added segements.
 Most missing segments are short: the average added segment length is a little less than a quarter of a mile. `Step 05` is a utility file that shows how to create a simple plot of the networkx graph.
+Also of interest is the [qGIS map](./maps/seattle_streets.qgz) showcasing many aspects of the missing streets.
+This map is fully symbolized and after running all of the notebooks, the layers should load appropriately.

 ## Facts about the streets added:
 * 2,497 roads in the study area | 1,933 road miles